BioDAS/biodas.github.io/wiki/DASWorkshop2011.md

 Improvements, Schema Driven?
 (JW, RJ))

-pagination in features response
+Pagination in features response
 -------------------------------

-in general or for search functionality
+For search functionality (or in general?)
+(GS, AJ, RJ, JW, LG)